• Skip to primary navigation

 Instructions

-• Season the salmon pieces with salt, pepper, garlic powder, and dried thyme.
+• Blot the salmon fillets dry with paper towels.
+Season them with salt, pepper, garlic powder, and dried thyme.

-• When the butter starts foaming, add the salmon fillets to the pan, skin-side-down.
-If using, add the lemon slices too.
+• When the butter starts foaming, add the salmon fillets, skin-side-down.
+If using, add the lemon slices.

-• Fry the salmon, undisturbed, until the skin is crisp and browned, about 4 minutes.
+• Cook the salmon, undisturbed, until the skin is crispy and browned, for about 4 minutes.
+Flip the salmon and lemon slices, lower the heat to medium, and continue cooking for 3 more minutes.

-• Transfer the salmon to a plate and baste it with the pan juices.
-Top each fillet with a lemon slice, sprinkle with chopped parsley, and serve.
+• Transfer the salmon fillets to a serving plate and drizzle them with the pan juices.
+Garnish the plate with lemon slices and chopped parsley, and serve.

 Notes

-If your salmon is frozen, I recommend defrosting it completely before using it in this recipe.
+• If your salmon is frozen, thaw it thoroughly before using it in this recipe.
+You can thaw it overnight in the fridge.

-Don't forget to drizzle (or brush) the salmon with the pan juices after you've arranged it on the plates.
-The pan sauce is amazing and adds tons of flavor to the dish.
+• Don't forget to drizzle the salmon with the pan juices after you've arranged it on the plates.
+The pan sauce is delicious.

 Nutrition per Serving